njhollinghurst/passive_av_500/README.md

 J3 is a 5-pin header, for testing and to make the video->J4 connection optional (otherwise, headphones could short the video signal).
 You could hard-wire a link here to omit J2, J3 and use only J4.

-The unusual choice of a right-angle socket for J1 was made with Raspberry Pi 500 in mind.
-Do not fit a socket on the underside!
+J1 is a 2.54mm 2x20 right-angle (horizontal) socket (female).
+This unusual choice was made with Raspberry Pi 500 in mind.
+Do *not* fit a socket on the underside!
 You would have to change the layout to adapt the board to HAT form factor.

 ### A note on missing footprints